Connecting the world and beyond

 H) To identify needs for training and develop and implement training plans on current ITU-T SG11 standardization areas, topical issues and future technologies, in coordination with ITU-T SG11 and ITU-D as appropriate;

-2) support regional contributions on combating counterfeiting based on inputs provided by different African stakeholders, e.g. customs, vendors, regulators, certification bodies, testing laboratories, etc.;
+2) to support regional contributions on combating counterfeiting based on inputs provided by different African stakeholders, e.g. customs, vendors, regulators, certification bodies, testing laboratories, etc.;

 J) To identify ITU-T Recommendations which are adopted at National level in the African region and therefore propose to develop relevant test specifications when this need is recognised;